reactive-python/reactpy/docs/source/about/contributor-guide.rst

 Building The Documentation
 --------------------------

-To build and display the documentation simply run:
+To build and display the documentation locally run:

 .. code-block:: bash